pretix/pretix-docs/docs/tutorial/products.md

 # Products

 A product is anything that you sell via pretix: tickets, gift cards, meal passes, conference t-shirts and so on.
 You will be selling a variety of products in your shop.
-Some of those products will be admission tickets.
-Some of them will be additional products that come bundled with other purchases.

 This article will guide you through the process of creating products and making them available in your shop using examples from the [pretix demo conference](https://pretix.eu/demoshops/democon/).
 Feel free to follow the methods described here while adapting the types of products, their names and prices to your event's specific needs.

 We are going to start by creating quotas for all of our products, then we will move on to additional products that can be added to the purchase of a conference ticket, and then finally we edit the basic ticket.
 This workflow can seem a little counterintuitive.
 But it represents the shortest possible route to a functional ticket shop by making sure that for every step of the process, the requirements have already been met.